Vaibzz/Chat-Application-using-Cpp-/README.md

  *	Add friend
  *	Unfriend
  *	Group Message

-**Steps to execute.**
+# Dependenices #
+* GNU GCC 4.8.1 compiler or higher

+# Steps to execute #

+- [x] Copy the contents of <kbd> src </kbd> folder in your computer.
-  * Compile the file on any GNU g++ compiler.
+- [x] Compile the file <kbd> chat_final.cpp </kbd> on GNU GCC 4.8.1 or higher compiler.
-  * Register on the application following instructions displayed on console.
-  * Login and Enjoy!
+- [x] Select option 1 to register on application and Fill necessary details as asked on console.
+- [x] Select option 2 to sign in and follow the instructions displayed on console to use various features.